WojciechMula/pyahocorasick/README.rst

 =============================================

 * I wrote this article about `different trie representations`__
-  --- These are experiments I made while creating on this module.
+  --- These are experiments I made while creating this module.

 __ http://0x80.pl/articles/trie-representation.html